PythonFoundation-homework/list_slicing_homework/README.md

 # Problems
 ## Slicing_list01

   A list called numbers is given.
-Return the items in the odd index.
+Return the items in the even index.

 **Example 1:**